kenswolf/sparkify/README.md

 The data sources is S3 in the us-west-2 region and the serverless Redshift and its database are in the us-east1-region

-# TODO
-* sample supported queries
-* Use IAC to implement the destruction of infrastructure.
-* cleanup code files
-* review rebric

 # Sample Supported Queries

 TODO